-Anise shrugged.
+Anise shrugged and leaned against the doorframe.
 “It’s not really the sort of thing an academy for idols advertises in their publicity materials.”
 She switched to a TV announcer voice. “‘Come to Dreamstar Academy and experience real en-suite bathroom facilities!’
 Doesn’t really work, does it?”

 This made Isla giggle.
 “Probably not, though personally I think having an en-suite is a huge selling point.
 Better than communal.”